- Audit on SQL Server (Server Audit)

 - Using SQL Server Standard Trace to Audit Events (fn_trace_gettable)

-- SQL Server - Database and Instance Level Permission and Audit Audit Trigger (GRANT and REVOKE)
+- SQL Server - Permissions and privileges audit trigger at database and instance level (GRANT and REVOKE)

 - SQL Server - How to Monitor and Audit Data Changes in Tables Using Change Data Capture (CDC)